 There are different ways of presenting the constraints.
-Before going into our result, we briefly comment on the reason behind our choice.
-First, we note that our goal is different from analyzing actual data, where a lot of detailed work will be done to derive the consequences.
-Instead, we would like to give a broad brushed big picture of the basic capability of the Higgs boson coupling measurement at the CEPC.
-Ideally, we would like this presentation to be simple with a intuitive connection with the observables.
-We would also like it to be free of underlying model assumptions.
-In addition, it would be convenient if it can interfaced directly with higher order computations, RGE evolutions etc. However, achieving all of these goals simultaneously is not possible.
-Two of the most popular approaches are the so called κ -framework and the Effective Field Theory (EFT) analysis.
-As we will discuss in more detail, none of these is perfect.
-At the same time, neither of these is wrong as long as we are careful not to over interpreting the result.
-Another important aspect of making projections on the physics potential of a future experiment is that it will be compared with other possible future experiments.
-Hence, we should follow the most commonly used approaches to facilitate such comparisons.
+Before going into CEPC results, we briefly comment on the reasons behind choices of schemes in this section.
+First, the goal of theory interpretation is different from analyzing actual data, where a lot of detailed work will be done to derive the extended sets of observables.
+Instead, obtaining a broad brushed big picture of the basic capability of the Higgs boson coupling measurement at the CEPC is the goal.
+Ideally, the presentation would be simple with a intuitive connection with the observables.
+The presentation would ideally also be free of underlying model assumptions.
+In addition, it would be convenient if the result presentation can be interfaced directly with higher order computations, RGE evolutions, and so on.
+However, achieving all of these goals simultaneously is not possible.
+Two of the most popular and balanced approaches are the so-called $\kappa$ -framework and the Effective Field Theory (EFT) analysis.
+As discussed in more detail later, none of these is perfect.
+At the same time, neither of these is wrong as long as one is careful not to over interpreting the result.
+Another important aspect of making projections on the physics potential of a future experiment is that they will be compared with other possible future experiments.
+Hence, CEPC follows the most commonly used approaches to facilitate such comparisons.

-Motivated by these arguments, in the following, we will present our projections using both the κ -framework and EFT approach.
+Motivated by these arguments, in the following, CEPC presents the projections using both the $\kappa$ -framework and EFT approach.
+In the later part of this section, Higgs physics potential beyond coupling determination will be discussed.

-7.1 Coupling fits in the κ -framework
+7.1 Coupling fits in the $\kappa$ -framework

 The Standard Model makes specific predictions for the Higgs boson couplings to the SM fermions, g(Hff; SM), and to the SM gauge bosons g(HVV; SM).
-In the κ -framework, the potential deviations are parameterized by with $\kappa_i = 1$ indicating agreement with the SM prediction.
+In the $\kappa$ -framework, the potential deviations are parametrized by with $\kappa_i = 1$ indicating agreement with the SM prediction.

-$$\kappa_f = \frac{g(Hff)}{g(Hff; SM)}, \quad \kappa_V = \frac{g(HVV)}{g(HVV; SM)},$$ (7.1)
+$$\kappa_f = \frac{g(Hff)}{g(Hff; \text{SM})}, \quad \kappa_V = \frac{g(HVV)}{g(HVV; \text{SM})},\tag{9}$$

 In addition to couplings which are present at tree level, the Standard Model also predicts effective couplings $H\gamma\gamma$ and Hgg, in terms of other SM parameters.
 Changes in the gluon and photon couplings can be induced by the possible shifts in the Higgs boson couplings described above.
-In addition, they can also be altered by loop contributions from new physics states.
-Hence, they will be introduced as two independent couplings, with their ratios to the SM predictions denoted as κ{γ} and κ{g} .
+In addition, these couplings can also be altered by loop contributions from new physics states.
+Hence, these couplings will be introduced as two independent couplings, with their ratios to the SM predictions denoted as $\kappa{\gamma}$ and $\kappa{q}$ .